What is Startup Valuation All About?

 For example, an average bounce rate could be anywhere from 20% (low) to 80% (high).

-Formula: Total revenue from orders / # of orders placed in a period
+Formula: Total revenue from orders / No. of orders placed in a period

-Once a site has customers placing orders for products or services it’s important to measure the Average Order Value (AOV).
-This e-commerce valuation metric is equal to total revenue divided by total number of paid orders (it’s common to exclude free products/services from the number of orders)
+Once a site has customers placing orders for products or services, it’s important to measure the Average Order Value (AOV).
+This e-commerce valuation metric is equal to total revenue divided by the total number of paid orders (it’s common to exclude free products/services from the number of orders)

 In our e-commerce valuation course, we break AOV down in more detail in an Excel model.

-Formula: Sum of all users who logged-in the website in a month
+Formula: Sum of all users who logged on the website in a month

-This metric measures the number of users that were active on the website or the software in a month.
-Being active means they either logged to their account or engaged with the site/software in some way.
-This metric is a measure of engagement and a company with a large number of users that never login to their accounts will have a low MAU number.
+Monthly Active Users (MAU) is a metric that measures the number of users that were active on the website or the software in a month.
+Being active means, they either logged into their account or engaged with the site/software in some way.
+This metric is a measure of engagement and a company with a large number of users that never log in to their accounts will have a low MAU number.
 This metric is important across a wide range of internet, SaaS, and website businesses.

-Formula: Revenue / # of active users in a period
+Formula: Revenue / No. of active users in a period

 With Average Revenue Per User (ARPU) non-paying customers are taken into account.
 To calculate ARPU, the total revenue in the month and divided by the number of Monthly Active Users (MAU).